aframevr/aframe/docs/core/asset-management-system.md

 - `<img>` - Image textures
 - `<video>` - Video textures

-The scene and all entities will block until all of these types of assets are fetched (or error out) before playing.
+The scene and all entities will block (i.e., the scene won't render) until all of these types of assets are fetched (or error out) before playing.

 <!--toc-->